laforge49/JActor2/README.md

 JActor2 differs from other actor frameworks in several ways:

-1. Request messages single-use and are bound to the actor they operate on, providing a context for subsequent interaction with other actors.
+1. Request messages are single-use objects and are bound to the actors they operate on, providing a context for subsequent interaction with other actors.
 2. Uncaught exceptions and responses are passed back to the context from which a request originated, modeling the way exceptions and return values are handled with Java method calls.
 3. For every request that is sent to another actor, there is every assurance that a response or exception